hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

    facilities are necessary for teaching the course.
 It is mandatory to provide a list of students with their full names, KU Leuven/UHasselt email addresses, and their student number.
    For KU Leuven an export from the participants in Toledo is sufficient.
 #.
-For all students on the list a VSC-account will be created without any further action required by the student.
+For all students on the list a VSC account will be created.
+   No further action will be required by the students.
    The students will receive a mail when the account is created.
 #.
 We encourage to create a :ref:`specific VSC group <groups>` for the course, with the name starting
    with ``p_edu_``.
 We call it the ``project_name`` and assign compute credits to this project.